The Basics of VBC Incentive Structures

 Condition-Specific and Population-Based Models

-• Comprehensive Population-Based Care: Providers manage care for an entire population with risk and savings calculated across a broad spectrum.
+• Comprehensive Population-Based Care: Providers manage care for an entire population with risk and savings calculated across a broad spectrum, often encompassing 5,000–50,000+ attributed lives under a single delegated risk agreement.

 Key Considerations for Negotiating VBC